moj-analytical-services/moj-dlt-workshop/README.md

         ) | dlt.transformer(name=table_name)(_read_json)
 ```

 All we've done here is create a dlt source where you can define the name for your table, where the folder is locally, and what the name of the file in that folder you want to read is.
+Of course, we could set up everything more generally (a bit like the readers function is set up), but this is an example to hopefully show how the functionality of dlt works.

 Using this source we can easily set up a dlt pipeline.

-## Step Three: Run your dlt pipeline (and again!)
+## Step Three: Set up your dlt pipeline

-## Step Four: Evaluate your dlt pipeline
+## Step Four: Run your dlt pipeline (and again!)

+## Step Five: Utilise this with AWS

 ## Step Five: Replicate all of this using moj-dlt and a yaml file